Indigenous Arts Grants Program

 Create (Creation Grant)

-The purpose of the creation/production grant is to support the creation of artistic projects by Prince Edward Island professional artists in the following disciplines: crafts; dance; interdisciplinary arts; film and media arts; music; theatre; visual arts; and writing and publishing.
 This grant is available to individuals or small groups/bands at the established and emerging professional artist levels.
-Eligible costs include living expenses (up to $800 per month) and direct project costs, such as materials and supplies, pre-production research, documentation costs and equipment rental.
+Eligible costs include living expenses (up to $800 per month), travel expenses, accommodation expenses, and direct project costs, such as materials and supplies, pre-production research, documentation costs as well as equipment and facility rental.

-Capital costs are not eligible.
 Amateur artists and/or students are not eligible for funding under this program.
 Festivals, contests, events and not-for-profit organizations are not eligible for funding under this program.
+Artistic activities that are led by non-professionals are also ineligible.

 Total maximum annual creation grant amounts: